owncast/owncast.github.io/content/news/202112-first-owncast-call-of-2022.md

 ---
-title: "Join us for the first Owncast Call of 2021"
+title: "Join us for the first Owncast Call of 2022"
 description: "In January we'll be getting together to talk about the new features, new releases and brainstorm about Owncast."
 date: 2021-12-31T17:58:25-08:00
 lastmod: 2021-12-31T17:58:25-08:00
-draft: true
+draft: false
 images: []
 ---